Orchestrating an automated tests project with Jenkins as your CI tool

 Note: If you already have a Jenkins instance running and an agent running Python 3.10.x, you can skip this section.

-In case you want to quickly setup a Jenkins instance to follow the next steps, you can build this custom Jenkins Dockerfile (based on the official Jenkins Docker image) below and run it by following these instructions:
+In case you want to quickly setup a Jenkins instance to follow the next steps, you can run it by following these instructions:

 1. Open your command line on the location you saved the file to